 Light placement is always important but never so much as in the basement where vertical space is at a premium.
 The location of windows can also make light placement challenging in the basement.
 Place your lights so that they’ll be effective both augmenting natural light and standing on their own as the primary light source.

 Make an honest assessment about when you’re likely to use the basement and what you’re going to be doing there.
-If you’re building an all-purpose entertainment centre with a bar, a pool table, a big screen TV for sports and movies etc you’ll want different areas lit different ways.
-Perhaps a tiffany lamp over the pool table, track lighting over the bar and recessed lights that can be dimmed over the TV viewing area.
+If you’re building an all-purpose entertainment center with a bar, a pool table, a big-screen TV for sports and movies, etc you’ll want different areas lit in different ways.
+Perhaps a tiffany lamp over the pool table, track lighting over the bar, and recessed lights that can be dimmed over the TV viewing area.

 Sometimes called occupancy sensors these little miracles can make the basement experience a lot more agreeable for those who still get a little weak behind the knees as they descend the stairs.
 Set up motion detectors so that as soon as someone hits the first step the ambient lights come on.
 Once they get downstairs they can decide what other lights to turn on.

 Now that we’re clear on a few basic ground rules let’s approach the issue of basement lighting the way residential electricians do; by weighing the relative virtues of each type of fixture and where it should and shouldn’t be used.

 - Recessed lighting – Recessed lights are a staple of basement lighting design and have been since they first appeared in the aftermath of World War II.
 They remain popular because they tuck away neatly into the drop ceiling and do a great job of making a space look bigger than it is.
 They are most often used to give a space a clean, modern look but they’re not one trick ponies.
 Not by a long shot.
 They can just as easily be utilized to add atmosphere, space, and background lighting for more traditional decors as well.
 Most ambient light in the basement will be a recessed light.